Posted October 8, 2014

-Back at Cyveillance, researchers were independently examining the previous 12 months’ worth of phishing URLs we have delivered for clients.
+Back at Cyveillance, researchers were independently examining the previous 12 months’ worth of Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers.
+URLs we have delivered for clients.
 Why?
 Because the better our systems and analysts can recognize a phishing attack, the faster we can get the site taken down, and the sooner our clients are happy.

 In this post we’ll share an observation based on that data.
 Generally, we were examining the following scenario: if you only have a URL and cannot see the actual webpage whether a phishing attack may take place, what conclusions might you draw?